 7. LinkedIn age demographics count 87 million Millennials on LinkedIn.

 Millennials make up a huge portion of the population.
-In fact, there are 2 billion Millennials worldwide.
+In fact, there are 2 billion Millennials worldwide and more than 84 million in the United States.
 Of this 2 billion, a whopping 87 million are on LinkedIn.
 Demographics like this are vital for employers as this generation will be the driving force of the future.

 8. Of the Millennials on LinkedIn, 11 million have secured decision-making positions.